escolmebartlebooth/usdc-t1-p3-final/README.md

 I would like to acknowledge both the primer videos from the Udacity course and also the following paper which have both heavily influenced my approach to creating a useful model for this project:
 * http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

-In the end i used a simple 2 layer convolutional model with max pooling and no drop out with 3 fully connected layers.
-This, in the end, was due to the issues noted in the preamble and a lack of time to go back to the nvidia model i had struggled with.
+In the end I used a simple 2 layer convolutional model with max pooling and no drop out with 3 fully connected layers.
+This was due to the issues noted in the preamble and a lack of time to go back to the nvidia model I had struggled with.

 The model suggested by nvidia consists of:
 * a normalisation layer